AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue with the scheduler activity generating undesired error messages during wizard configuration.
 Reverting update from NEO-11662.
 (NEO-17097)

-September 19th 2019: this build has been deprecated due to a regression.
-A new build has been released for hosted customers with the following fixes:
+**September 19th 2019**: this build has been recalled and replaced with 9032-cee805c93 which includes the following fixes:

 * Fixed an issue when using the CRM Connector for Salesforce.
 (NEO-17712)
 * Fixed an index issue which could cause performance issues when sending transactional messages.